ouilascience/TrovaletDenis/README.md

 # Free To Engineer Portfolio Template
 With the growing emphasis on practical skills, more companies are looking at portfolios alongside traditional resumes when evaluating engineers in mechanical, electrical, and data science.
 A well-crafted portfolio can showcase your projects, technical abilities, and problem-solving approach in ways that resumes alone cannot.
 Check out the **demo [here](https://leea12.github.io/)**.

-See the instruction below.

-## Looking for User-Frienly Premium Portfolio?
+## Upgrade Option: Premium AI-Powered Portfolio Builder (No coding required)
 Imagine a simpler, more powerful way to showcase your work.
 LowInertia.com offers an AI-powered Portfolio generation that lets you create a stunning, professional portfolio effortlessly.
 You won't need to write any code or know anything about GitHub to showcase your amazing work.

-Why make the switch to LowInertia.com?
 - Instant onbording with smart AI-powered resume/CV import
 - User-friendly dashboard to customize your page and publish projects.
 - Access a rich set of tools tailored to help you showcase your projects